MikeMaximus/gbm/GBM/readme.txt

 Disclaimer:

-Version 1.1.0 makes fundamental changes to how GBM works with game configurations and backup data, in addition to many other changes.
+Version 1.1.0 makes fundamental changes to how GBM works with game configurations and backup data, in addition to many other updates.
 Please read the changes below carefully before upgrading.

 I've done my best to make sure the upgrade process allows everyone to continue using their existing data and configurations.

+However, users who are sharing a backup folder between multiple PCs will experience some data loss at some point due to the changes in this upgrade.
+Please read "Known Issue #1" in this file for details.

 All Platforms: